 Human Resources recruitment

-people2people specialise in Human Resources across Australia, NZ, and the UK
+people2people specialise in Human Resources across Australia

 HR professionals continue to navigate evolving workplace expectations, with employee experience remaining a key priority.
 Flexibility, work-life balance, and leadership style are top considerations for job seekers, reinforcing the need for organisations to offer compelling benefits and development opportunities.
 In 2025, 73% of HR leaders prioritise enhancing employee experience, while 67% focus on leadership development and 54% on learning and development.
 AI is beginning to reshape HR functions, particularly in talent acquisition (25%) and learning and development (19%), though nearly half (46%) report no significant impact yet.